Moving Abroad: 34 Things you Should Definitely be Preparing

 - Call up your removal company: Check that everything is in place, all the services that you have requested and that the moving date is in place.

-These are very last minute things that will help leaving your home easier:
+These are very last minute things that will help you make leaving your home easier:

 - Start to empty and defrost your fridge and freezer: It’s best if they don’t leak in the removals van.